 But George's dad, George II, felt in his gut that his son could make it, despite the terminal prognosis.
 His son just needed more time.

 Nevertheless, doctors told the family that George had no hope of recovery.
 Both George's mother and his brother agreed to take George off life support.
 Hospital staff even notified an organ donation organization that George's organs would be imminently available.

 “They were moving too fast.
-The hospital, the nurses, the doctors,” George Sr. told KPRC.
+The hospital, the nurses, the doctors,” George II told KPRC.
 “I knew if I had three or four hours that night that I would know whether George was brain-dead.”